mcgill-ecsess/codejam2020/archetypes/work.md

 date: {{ .Date }}
 draft: false
 weight: 100
-heroHeading: 'Work'
+heroHeading: 'Our Sponsors'
-heroSubHeading: 'Our portfolio and previous projects'
+heroSubHeading: 'A big thank-you to all of our sponsors'
 heroBackground: 'https://source.unsplash.com/1600x900/?architecture'
 image: 'work/work1.jpg'
 ---